Roadway Safety Professional Capacity Building Program

 • Changing Technologies: Maintaining an effective workforce requires adequate training and education for both new and existing roadway safety professionals.
 New, advanced hardware technologies, simulation applications and advanced computing, and robust analytical tools—like those found in the Highway Safety Manual—have changed how roadway safety professionals perform their jobs.
 By providing technical assistance, tools and training, and learning resources, the RSPCB Program and its partners can help agencies fill knowledge gaps and build a skilled roadway safety workforce.
 This translates into lives saved on roadways.

-• Changing Workforce: The transportation labor force is shrinking due to changes in birth rates, career choices, retirements, and reduced hirings.
+• Changing Workforce: The transportation labor force is shrinking due to changes in birth rates, career choices, retirements, and reduced hiring.
 Supporting the existing workforce and actively recruiting new employees who are able to navigate the multidisciplinary approach to delivering safe roadways will help meet future labor needs.

 The RSPCB Program is responding to these challenges by providing resources to facilitate the deployment of roadway safety tools and skills in the field.
 The objectives of the program are to: